Ananym/welcome-to-nexus/community/legend.md

 ## Subpath Quest marks

-Many subpaths offer a number of community quests - some ran by guides, some implemented as NPC quests - which include legend marks as a reward.
+Many subpaths offer a number of community quests - some run by guides, some implemented as NPC quests - which include legend marks as a reward.
 Not all of these may be available at any given time.
 You can explore the Subpaths section of the [bulletin board](community/boards.md) to see what's on offer.

 ## Subpath Event marks